theXunnY/Verto-Backend-Assignment/README.md

 ## 📖 About

-This project is a comprehensive **RESTful backend API** for an **Inventory Management System**, developed as part of the ASE Challenge by Verto.
+This project is a comprehensive **RESTful backend API** for an **Product Management System**, developed as part of the ASE Challenge by Verto.
 The system enables complete product lifecycle management including creation, modification, stock management, and low-stock monitoring.

 The application follows modern Spring Boot practices with clean architecture, proper exception handling, and efficient data transfer objects (DTOs) for API communication.